Theobald Bourke, 3rd Viscount Mayo1

 M, #41741, d.
 15 January 1652/53

 Theobald Bourke, 3rd Viscount Mayo was the son of Miles Bourke, 2nd Viscount Mayo and Honora Bourke.2,3 He married, firstly, Elizabeth Talbot, daughter of Thomas Talbot and Anne Fleetwood, after September 1634.3 He married, secondly, Eleanor FitzGerald, daughter of Sir Luke FitzGerald and Hon.
-Mary Netterville, before 1649.2 He died on 15 January 1652/53 at Galway, County Galway, Ireland, shot.3 His will (dated 6 March 1691) was probated on 4 December 1693.3
+Mary Netterville, before 1649.2 He died on 15 January 1652/53 at Galway, County Galway, IrelandG, shot.3 His will was proven (by probate) on 4 December 1693.3

-He was educated at Oxford University, Oxford, Oxfordshire, England.3 He was created Baronet Bourke [Scotland] circa 1638, however there is no record of this creation in hte Great Seal.2 He held the office of Member of Parliament (M.P.) for County Mayo [Ireland] between 1640 and 1649.2,3 He succeeded to the title of 3rd Viscount Mayo [I., 1627] in 1649.3 He succeeded to the title of 2nd Baronet Bourke [S., c.
-1638] in 1649.2 In December 1652 he was found guilty by Cromwell's High Court of Justice, in Connaught, of murders committed in hte rebellion.3
+He was educated at Oxford University, Oxford, Oxfordshire, EnglandG.3 He was created Baronet Bourke [Scotland] circa 1638, however there is no record of this creation in the Great Seal.2 He held the office of Member of Parliament (M.P.) for County Mayo [Ireland] between 1640 and 1649.2,3 He succeeded as the 3rd Viscount Mayo [I., 1627] in 1649.3 He succeeded as the 2nd Baronet Bourke [S., c.
+1638] in 1649.2 In December 1652 he was found guilty by Cromwell's High Court of Justice, in Connaught, of murders committed in hte rebellion.3 His last will was dated 6 March 1691.

 Children of Theobald Bourke, 3rd Viscount Mayo and Elizabeth Talbot